JPery/img2DSL/README.md

 In order to ease the installation of all requirements and dependencies we've created an ``install.sh`` file.

+You should run ``apt-get update`` in order to update repositories before running the script.

-But you can install this requirements and dependencies on your own:
+You can also install this requirements and dependencies on your own:

 ### Requirements